csabika98/webshop-lrv-php/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Welcome to our Laravel-based Webshop!
+## Welcome to this Laravel-based Webshop!

 Welcome to our modern and efficient webshop built on the Laravel framework – a platform renowned for its expressive and elegant syntax.
 We've designed this webshop with your convenience and satisfaction in mind, ensuring a seamless shopping experience from start to finish.